-The following piece comes from an interview with Perficient’s Chief Strategist of IT Modernization and Migration, Eric Roch, and is part of a series on cloud trends with experts from within Perficient.
+The following blog comes from an interview with Perficient’s Chief Strategist of IT Modernization and Integration, Eric Roch, and is part of a series on cloud trends with experts from within Perficient.

 The cloud needs have changed for many enterprises.
 These enterprises have accepted they need the cloud.
 Now they aren’t just asking how to utilize the cloud or how to host on the cloud.
 These enterprises have moved to asking how to build apps on the cloud.